9emin1/Tested-CVEs/README.md

 # Tested-CVEs
-tested and proven. good to go
+Useful CVEs that were tested and proven to work in the intended way.